longwind48/hdb-resale-transactions-analysis/README.md

 This repository contains code and slides submitted as a case study interview on 30 July, 2018, 10am.

 Codes are numbered to show its sequence to be reviewed.

+Visit the Tableau Dashboard [here](https://public.tableau.com/views/HDBResaleCaseStudy/Story1?:embed=y&:display_count=yes&publish=yes).

+*I apologize upfront for the bunch of typos made.
+I will not make any corrections since this is a time-sensitive examinable assignment.*